-CAR PC in car is now old fashion and I decided to mount an iPad mini into the dashboard.
+CAR PC in car is now old school and I decided to mount an iPad mini into the dashboard.

 - Power Consumption (No need for any inverter or something to power it!)

 - Embeded Battery (No issue for use with ignition off)